How Do Solar Pool Covers Work? Complete Guide & Benefits

 Quick Answer

-Solar pool covers work by trapping solar energy through thousands of air-filled bubbles that act like tiny magnifying glasses, while creating an insulating barrier that prevents heat loss and evaporation.
+Solar pool covers work by letting sunlight pass through the clear plastic so the pool water absorbs it, while thousands of air-filled bubbles form an insulating barrier that traps that heat and dramatically cuts evaporation.

 Step-by-Step: How Solar Pool Covers Function